Companies, governments brace for a second round of cyberattacks in WannaCry’s wake

 This means that as a new working week begins it is likely, in the UK and elsewhere, that further cases of ransomware may come to light, possibly at a significant scale.

-By the end of the workday on Friday, when the initial version of the WannaCry hack was detected hundreds of thousands of computers were affected.
+By the end of the workday on Friday, when the initial version of the WannaCry hack was detected, hundreds of thousands of computers were affected.

 When workers in Asia wake up on Monday morning, security experts expect another wave of computers to be exposed to the ransomware attack.